reiniiriarios/run-queries/README.md

 Add `.sql` files to the `sql/` directory.

 `./run-query.sh`

 The script will list all available queries.
 Enter which query to run by number.
 After running the query, a timestamped CSV will be in `csv/` and a corresponding TSV in `tsv/`.

 ## Known Issues

+* `.sql` files should be alphanumeric plus dash and underscore.
+Spaces or odd characters may break the script.
 * This script will break if double quotes or backticks are used in `.sql` files.
 * Depending on data being fetched, the script may not generate a valid CSV.
 If so, try the TSV or adjust the query as needed.